 Not too bad for NYE!
 I'm celebrating it with 50 other digital nomads from @nomadcruise trip!
 Good vibes & good times & good people and the most important… -> setting up the right MINDSET for 2017! — #nye2017 #nye #playatime #beachtime #goodlife #nomading #backpacking #vamosalaplaya #dnescestujem #cestovanie #plaz #dominicanrep #islandlife #lifeonbeach #endlesssummer #happynewyear #novyrok #ending2016 #digitapnomads #nomadcruise #digitalnomadlife #freedom #travelinglifestyle

 COLOMBIA <3 … I was going there with quite high expectations and certainly wasn’t disappointed.
 Bogota was a “quick tour” and I only stayed 4 nights.
 It’s a beautiful place full of culture and nice mountain vibe (but also cold and dangerous).

 Since, I had some friends already in Medellin (and more coming) I knew it will become a home for few weeks.
 It didn’t take long to find other digital nomads around and some cool coworking space to get some work done (finally).
-I worked from La Casa Redonda and lived in Laureles neighbourhood for 2 months.
+I worked from La Casa Redonda and lived in Laureles neighborhood for 2 months.

 Got myself very quickly into the routine between coworking space, gym, nomad friends and dating local senoritas / “practicing Spanish”.
 Despacito, avacate, cerveza, cafe con leche, guapa, bonita, linda, hermosa <3.